kscrudders/Audio2Text/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- ACKNOWLEDGMENTS -->

 Acknowledgments
 * Most code was written by Gemini 3 Pro.
 Variables and settings were tuned by KLS and research on audio normalization and chunking was done by KLS.
+* Recent 2026 debugging and 'live' refactor by Claude Opus 4.6-4.8.
+Tested and approvaed by KLS.
 * All code was approved and tested by Kevin.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>